Heavy-Division/B78XH-wasm/.github/CONTRIBUTING.md

 5. Clone your personal fork to the IDE.
 6. Launch the project by opening the .sln file in the IDE
-7. Create a new branch with a title of what you are chaning
+7. Create a new branch with a title of what you are changing
 8. Download the the development version of the [B78XH](https://github.com/Heavy-Division/B78XH/archive/refs/heads/main.zip) mod file, name it `B78XH-<branch name>` if you already have it downloaded, extract it somewhere outside of the community folder, and link it to the community folder using a [symbolic link](https://schinagl.priv.at/nt/hardlinkshellext/linkshellextension.html) program.
 10. Select the build path of the wasm repo by right clicking the `B78XH-wasm (MSFS)` at the top in the IDE file explorer, and selecting "properties".
 In the `Output Directory` field, open your `B78XH-<branch name>` folder and set the path to `B78XH-dev/SimObjects/Airplanes/Asobo_B787/panel/`
 11. Load the simulator and open the developer menu.
 If you don't have developer mode active, head to general settings -> developers, and enable developer mode.